 - Visit La Jolla Cove and see the seals/sea lions

 - Take a walk or a hike somewhere scenic

-- See sights on the downtown Embarcadero, like USS Midway
+- See sights on the downtown Embarcadero, like the USS Midway Museum

 - Dine on the water – anywhere!